 Distinguished jurist, effective administrator, but poor politician, William Howard Taft spent four uncomfortable years in the White House.
-Large, jovial, conscientious, he was caught in the intense battles between progressives and conservatives, and got scant credit for the achievements of his administration.
+Jovial and conscientious, he was caught in the intense battles between progressives and conservatives, and got scant credit for the achievements of his administration.

-Born in 1857, the son of a distinguished judge, he was graduated from Yale, and returned to Cincinnati to study and practice law.
-He rose in politics through Republican judiciary appointments, through his own competence and availability, and because, as he once wrote facetiously, he always had his "plate the right side up when offices were falling."
+Born in 1857, the son of a distinguished judge, he graduated from Yale, and returned to Cincinnati to study and practice law.
+He rose in politics through Republican judiciary appointments, through his own competence and availability.

 His route to the White House came through administrative posts.
-President McKinley sent him to the Philippines in 1900 as chief civil administrator.
-Sympathetic toward the Filipinos, he improved the economy, built roads and schools, and gave the people at least some participation in government.
+President McKinley sent him to the Philippines in 1900 as chief civil administrator and he was soon appointed Governor General.
+He improved the economy, built roads and schools, and increased participation in government.

-President Roosevelt made him secretary of war, and by 1907 had decided that Taft should be his successor.
+President Roosevelt made him secretary of war in 1904, and by 1907 had decided that Taft should be his successor.
 The Republican convention nominated him the next year.